Updated using June 18 campaign finance report

 General donor profile

-Total raised from large contributors ($1,000 to the maximum allowable $1,150): $878,762 for Johnston’s campaign from 767 donors, including the J.J.
+Total raised from large contributors ($1,000 to the maximum allowable $1,150): $1.24 million for Johnston’s campaign, including the J.J.
 Abrams, and the Bradleys of Atlantic Media.
-These contributions make up 57.8 percent of his overall contributions.
+These contributions make up 54 percent of his overall contributions and do not include individuals who made multiple contributions totaling over $1,000.

-Total raised from out-of-state contributors: $953,387, making up 63 percent of Johnston’s overall campaign contributions.
+Total raised from out-of-state contributors: $1.25 million making up 54 percent of Johnston’s overall campaign contributions.

 Top sectors associated with donors: